radavis/radavis.github.io/_posts/2026-08-19-local-llm-inference-on-legacy-hardware.md

 ## Cost

 The UPS is reporting ~70W when idle, and ~230W under load.
-Operational cost I'll estimate to be `0.2kW * 8h * $0.15kWh`, **$0.24/day**, **$5.28/month**, assuming its not working weekends.
+Operational cost I'll estimate to be `0.2kW * 8h * $0.15kWh`, **$0.24/day**, **$5.28/month**, assuming it's not working weekends.
 I'll have to pull up some old receipts to know what this rig cost when I built it oh so long ago.
-Cosidering its age, and seeing as it is pulling double-duty running old FPSes _and_ performing local model inference, I think we can safely call that line item negligible.
+Considering its age, and seeing as it is pulling double-duty running old FPSes _and_ performing local model inference, I think we can safely call that line item negligible.

 The remainder of the information here documents the steps on how to replicate these results on similar hardware.